 May 23, 2025

 On a wet and blustery first day of May in Te Papa-i-oea | Palmerston North, kaimahi from across the Te Ikaroa region collected at Caccia Birch House.
 Thirty-five people from Whanganui, MidCentral and Te-Upoko-me-Te-Karu-o-Te-Ika | Capital Coast, Hutt Valley, Wairarapa district services, the Mental Health and Wellbeing Commission, and 7 NGOs were present.
-This video provides highlights from the day.

 Read more